SarthakSKumar/IoT-Projects-and-Scripts/README.md

 ## 🌟 Welcome to SarthakSKumar/IoT-Projects-and-Scripts.
 ![Github repo stars](https://img.shields.io/github/stars/SarthakSKumar/IoT-Projects-and-Scripts?color=bright)
 ![github forks](https://img.shields.io/github/forks/SarthakSKumar/IoT-Projects-and-Scripts?color=brightgreen&style=social)
 >- Before sending your pull requests, make sure that you read the whole guidelines.
-If you have any doubt about the contributing guide, please feel free to reach out.
+If you have any doubts about the contributing guide, please feel free to reach out.
 <br>

 ###### Kickstart your journey into the world 🌍 of IOT.
-This repo contains scripts for various Arduino based projects.
+This repo contains scripts for various Arduino-based projects.
 Discover 🚢, Learn ✏️, Engage 👨‍💻 and Contribute

 # 📈 Contributing to this Repo
 	1. Fork this repository.
 	2. Clone the forked repository. git clone https://github.com/<your-github-username>/project_name.git
 	3. Navigate to the project directory.
-	4. Creating a new branch (IMP) This is one of the very important step that you should follow to contribute in Open Source.
+	4. Creating a new branch (IMP) This is one of the very important steps that you should follow to contribute to Open Source.
 A branch helps to manage the workflow, isolate your code and does not create a mess.

 ## Fork